freenas/freenas-docs/userguide/tasks.rst

 shows the configuration screen that appears when you click :menuselection:`Tasks --> S.M.A.R.T.
 Tests --> Add S.M.A.R.T.
 Test`.
-The tests that you create will be listed under
+The tests that you create will be listed under :guilabel:`View S.M.A.R.T.
+Tests`.
-"View S.M.A.R.T.
-Tests".
 After creating your tests, check the configuration in
 :menuselection:`Services --> S.M.A.R.T.`,
-then click the slider to "ON" for the S.M.A.R.T. service in :menuselection:`Services --> Control Services`.
+then click the slider to :guilabel:`ON` for the S.M.A.R.T. service in :menuselection:`Services --> Control Services`.
 The S.M.A.R.T. service will not start if you have not created any volumes.

-.. note:: to prevent problems, do not enable the S.M.A.R.T. service if your disks are controlled by a RAID controller as it is the job of the controller to monitor S.M.A.R.T. and mark drives as Predictive Failure when they trip.
+.. note:: To prevent problems, do not enable the S.M.A.R.T. service if your disks are controlled by a RAID controller as it is the job of the controller to monitor S.M.A.R.T. and mark drives as Predictive Failure when they trip.